Complexity and performance for two classes of noise-tolerant first-order algorithms

+The present paper remains in the context of bounded gradients and extends some results of \cite{WardWuBott19,defossez2022a} to achieve several goals. \begin{enumerate} \item The global rate of convergence result of \cite{defossez2022a} is shown to hold for an extended class of methods including the Adagrad algorithm. \item Using the new analysis tools, a new class of methods is then proposed, whose global rate of convergence is shown to be very close to that of methods using (exact) function evaluations. \item Numerical experiments with finite-sum problems arising from deep-learning applications indicate that method of the latter class may sometimes perform better than those of the former. \end{enumerate}

-The paper is organized as follows.
-Section~\ref{method} introduces the new ``trust-region minded'' class of algorithms \al{ASTR1} and the global rate of convergence of a subclass containing the deterministic Adagrad method are studied in Section~\ref{adap-s}.
-Section~\ref{newclass-s} then introduces a new \al{ASTR1} subclass and analyzes its global rate of convergence.
-Some numerical illlustration is provided in Section~\ref{numerics-s}.
-Conclusions are finally outlined in Section~\ref{concl-s}.
+The presentation is organized as follows.
+A general framework of first-order trust-region algorithms is introduced in Section~\ref{section:algo}, in which two classes of algorithms (one of them containing the Adagrad method) are defined and analyzed (complexity-wise) in Sections~\ref{section:adag} and \ref{section:divseries}, respectively.
+Numerical experiments in the finite-sum minimization context are presented in Section~\ref{section:numerics}.
+Some conclusions are finally outlined in Section~\ref{section:conclusion}.